Lucascn21/webhook-normalizer/README.md

 - Cache would use Redis or similar distributed storage instead of in-memory Map
 - Configuration (TTL, cache strategy) would be externalized via environment variables
 - Proper logging and monitoring would be integrated

 ---

+## Implementation Notes

+**Code Organization:**

+- **Inline Enum:** The `EventComparison` enum is kept in `webhooks.service.ts` for legibility in this challenge context.
+In a larger codebase, it would be extracted to a shared enums file.

+**Test Coverage Decisions:**

+- **Error Message Validation:** Integration-like tests verify HTTP status codes (400, 409) but do not assert specific error message content.
+This was not required in the spec, but production tests would validate error messages to ensure proper API consumer communication.

+**API Response Format:**

+- **Source Field Omission:** The normalized response does not include the `source` field (only `event_id`).
+This means tests can verify that deduplication occurred, but cannot programmatically confirm which source was selected during tie-breaks.
+The business logic correctly implements lexicographic comparison as specified.

+**ValidationPipe Configuration:**

+- The `ValidationPipe` is configured with `transform: true`, which is required for the `@Type()` decorator to work in nested DTOs.
+This ensures request payloads are transformed into proper DTO class instances.
+- A custom `exceptionFactory` is implemented to format validation error messages in a user-friendly way.
+Since no specific error format was required in the spec, a basic implementation was chosen that:
+  - Recursively collects all validation errors (including nested DTOs)
+  - Replaces technical paths like `events.0.field` with more readable `event.field`
+  - Returns a clean array of error messages
+  - Note: The implementation does not differentiate between "missing field" vs "wrong type" errors (both return the same message).
+This distinction could be added but was considered out of scope for this challenge.
+- Other common production options like `whitelist: true` and `forbidNonWhitelisted: true` were omitted for simplicity, but would typically be configured based on security requirements.

+---